All the Details!:

-Costs: Apprentices are responsible for their own living expenses and any project materials that must be bought.
+Costs: Apprentices are responsible for their own living expenses (except food staples, as described) and any project materials that must be bought.

 Drugs and Alcohol: We have a zero tolerance policy for drugs and alchohol on the Koviashuvik campus.
 Drugs and drinking, are forbidden for the duration of the apprenticeship and are grounds for immediate dismissal without refund.

 Smoking: Smoking is only allowed in designated smoking areas and we require all butts to be disposed of safely in the provided sand bins.
 Smoking is not allowed in buildings.